andrewchambers/p2pkgs/README.md

 # coolports

-A *simple*, *auditable*, *source based*, package system with an optional *self hostable* binary cache to accelerate package builds.
+A *simple*, *auditable*, *source based*, package system with an optional *self hostable* package cache to accelerate package builds.

 Every precompiled binary it depends on can be reproduced exactly via the package tree itself allowing total auditability.